 Open six days a week, from Sunday through Friday, from morning through early evening hours, Jaffa Flea Market is where to go for finding those unique, one-of-a-kind items from long ago.
 Jaffa Flea Market is filled every day with tourists and locals alike, all seeking the perfect purchase that captures the charm and magic of this unique shuk.

 Jaffa Flea Market c Alex Jilitsky

 Jaffa Flea Market c hjl

 Merchandise varies, but copper, brass, old Persian tiles, and jewelry are always to be found in the covered bazaar streets of Jaffa Flea Market, as well as Judaica items, old family photo albums, and tons of used jeans and mildewed clothing from India.

 Bargaining is the order of the day, so feel free to indulge in lengthy haggling.
 Like much of Jaffa, this flea market is a delicate but sustainable balance of old and new, as pocketed within the market are several boutiques selling new products that mix in so flawlessly with the antiques a patron may not remember the specific origin of their product, but will never forget the area from which they purchased it.

-- Jaffa Flea Market is a pleasure to stroll at all evening hours.
-Don’t miss to visit its little streets at night when the flea market becomes a real nice hanging out place.
+Jaffa Flea Market is a pleasure to stroll at all evening hours.
+Don’t miss to visit its little streets at night when the flea market becomes a really nice hanging out place.

-- If you manage to find one of the junk store showcasing a very old (1942) motorbike near its front door, then you will discover a world filled with planes propellers, war helmets, old cameras, postcards, tin boxes and much more artefacts.
+If you manage to find one of the junk store showcasing a very old (1942) motorbike near its front door, then you will discover a world filled with planes propellers, war helmets, old cameras, postcards, tin boxes, and much more artifacts.